 Upon the failure by the Debtor to make payment due under the underlying contract(s), the Beneficiary shall make demand of payment upon the Guarantor.
 Such demand shall be in writing and shall state the amount Debtor has failed to pay and an explanation of why such payment is due, with a specific statement that Beneficiary is calling upon Guarantor to pay under this Guaranty.
+A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within within a reasonable period of having received the Payment Demand.
+A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Counterparty or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.
 Other than such demand for payment, the Guarantor hereby expressly waives all notices of the making of the Transactions between the Beneficiary and the Debtor, all notices with respect to such Transactions and this Guaranty, and any notice of credits extended and sales made by the Beneficiary to the Debtor and all other notices whatsoever.

+Guarantor represents and warrants that:

+(a) it is a corporation duly organized and validly existing under the laws of the State of Delaware and has the power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;

+(b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and

+(c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors’ rights generally and by general principles of equity.

+No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Guarantor and the Enron Parties

 The Guarantor consents to any extensions of time for the payment of the Obligations guaranteed hereunder, to any changes in the terms of any contract between the Debtor and the Beneficiary, and to any settlement or adjustment entered into between the Beneficiary and the Debtor.
 Guarantor hereby agrees that its obligations under the terms of this Guaranty shall not be released, diminished, impaired, reduced or affected by any failure of the Beneficiary to notify Guarantor of any renewal, extension or rearrangement of the Obligations guaranteed hereunder.
 No delays on the part of the Beneficiary in the exercise of any right or remedy shall operate as a waiver thereof, and no single or partial exercise by the Beneficiary of any right or remedy shall preclude any other or further exercise thereof or the exercise of any other right or remedy.